Surgery: What to Expect

 Fax: 802-847-4706

-Office hours are Monday through Friday from 7:00am to 4:30pm.
-If you call while the office is closed, you can leave a message and will return your call the next day.
+Office hours are Monday through Friday from 8 am to 4:30pm.
+If you call while the office is closed, you can leave a message and we will return your call the next business day.

 Who can bring me home?

-Any adult that is willing to assume responsibility for your care between the hospital, and help you get settled once home can transport you for surgery.
+Your ride home can be any adult that is willing to assume responsibility for your care.
+It is recommended that they help you get settled once home.

 Does my driver need to stay during my surgery?